 About 25.6% of Uganda's population lives in urban areas in major cities and towns such as Kampala the capital.
 Kampala's metropolitan area is home to about 3.5 million people.
 Other popular cities and towns such as Nansana, Kira, Ssabagabo, Mbarara, Mukono, Njeru, Gulu, Lugazi, Masaka, Kasese, Hoima, Lira, Mityana, Mubende, Entebbe, Jinja, Masindi and Kitgum also contain significant portions of the population.

 The remaining fraction of Uganda's population lives in rural and sub-urban communities mostly as poor subsistence farmers who grow crops such as cassava (also known as yuca or manioc), plantain, maize, sugar cane, sweet potatoes, beans, bananas, sorghum, etc. and also rear animals like cattle, goats, sheep, poultry, etc. just to feed themselves and their families.
 In fact, according to World Bank statistics, Uganda had about 16 million people in the labor force in 2015.
-About 71% of this number (about 11.4 million people) was into agriculture.
+About 71% of them (about 11.4 million people) were into agriculture (mostly subsistent).

-The Republic of Uganda is a culturally rich country with several ethnic and racial groups living peacefully together.
-The Baganda people, the most populous ethnic group, make up about 16.5% of the total population.
-Followed by the Banyankole with about 9.6% of the population, the Basoga with about 8.8%, the Bakiga with about 7.1%, the Iteso with 7%, the Langi with about 6.3%, the Bagisu with 4.9%, Acholi with 4.4% and Lugbara with about 3.3% of the total population.
-Other minor groups together form the remaining fraction of the population.
+The Republic of Uganda is a culturally rich country with a blend of several ethnic and racial groups.
+The Baganda people, the most populous ethnic group, make up about 16.5% of the total population followed by the Banyankole with about 9.6% of the population.
+The Basoga people make up about about 8.8% of the total population followed by the Bakiga (about 7.1% of the population), the Iteso (about 7% of the population), the Langi (about 6.3% of the population), the Bagisu (about 4.9% of the population), Acholi (about 4.4% of the population) and Lugbara (about 3.3% of the total population).
+Other minor groups together make up the remaining fraction of the population.

-The Republic of Uganda is a christian-dominant country with over 80% of the population being Christians.
+The Republic of Uganda is a Christian-dominant country with over 80% of the population identifying as Christians.
 About 45.1% of Uganda's population is Protestant (including Anglican 32.0%, Pentecostal 11.1%, Seventh Day Adventist 1.7%, Baptist .3%).
 Roman Catholics make up about 39.3% of the total population.
 Muslims together form just about 13.7% of the total population.
-Other minor groups make up the remaining fraction of the population.
+Other minor denominational groups make up the remaining fraction of the population.

 The Republic of Uganda, just like its neighboring countries, is blessed with abundance of natural resources such as arable land, gold, copper, cobalt, hydropower, limestone and salt.
 However, despite the abundance of natural and human resources, the Republic of Uganda is crippled by so many political, socio-economic and developmental challenges.